Home Insurance and Your Mortgage Payment: Understanding the Growing Cost Burden

 How Home Insurance Becomes Part of Your Mortgage Payment

-Most homeowners with a mortgage don't write a separate check to their insurance company each year — their lender handles it automatically through an escrow account.
+Most homeowners with a mortgage don't write a separate check to their insurance company each year.
+Their lender handles it automatically through an escrow account.
 When you close on a home, your lender opens an escrow account and collects a portion of your expected annual insurance premium (and property taxes) with each monthly mortgage payment.
 At renewal time, the lender pays your insurer directly from those collected funds.
+Approximately 80% of mortgage borrowers use an escrow account.

-This system exists primarily to protect the lender's collateral — your home.
+This system exists primarily to protect the lender's collateral, which is your home.
 If your insurance lapses and a fire or storm causes major damage, the lender's investment is at risk.
 Escrow removes that risk by ensuring the bills get paid.
 Learn more about how escrow works for home insurance and when it's required.

 Your Monthly Payment Breakdown (PITI)